What does this funding get me?

 Am I eligible?

 This table shows the amount of tax credit you can receive.
 The dealer must report your purchase to the IRS and must provide you with a statement of the vehicle’s eligibility for the credit.
-The IRS advises buyers to obtain a copy of the IRS’s confirmation that a “time-of-sale” report was submitted successfully by the dealer, including the information laid out in IRS Publication 5900.
+The IRS advises buyers to obtain a copy of the IRS’s confirmation that a “time-of-sale” report was submitted successfully by the dealer.

 Individuals, see “How can I access the money?” below for information on the option of transferring the credit to the EV dealer.